 What can parents do if their student is placed on academic probation?

 The first thing that you need to remember is that you may not know if your student is on probation.
 Because of FERPA laws, academic information is communicated directly to the student.
 As a parent, you may actually be the last to know about your student’s academic difficulties.
 Because of this, the first and most important thing that you can do is to work to establish an open and honest relationship with your student.
 This work should begin long before the student is in difficulty.
-Help your student to understand that you are there to support her, not to judge her.
-(Of course, this doesn’t mean that you can’t let her know that certain behaviors may be unacceptable.)
-Encourage her to share her grades and other information with you.
+Help your student to understand that you are there to support them, not to judge.
+(Of course, this doesn’t mean that you can’t let your student know that certain behaviors may be unacceptable.)
+Encourage them to share grades and other information with you.

-Once you and your student have adjusted to the reality of his probationary status, you can help him to explore his options.
+Once you and your student have adjusted to the reality of probationary status, you can help them to explore options.
 Remember that your student may be frightened and need your support right now.
-Help him to explore the reasons for his difficulty.
-Insist that he create a plan for change.
-Help him set both long and short term goals and plan the steps to accomplish those goals.
+Help them explore the reasons for their difficulty.
+Insist that they create a plan for change.
+Help your student set both long and short term goals and plan the steps to accomplish those goals.
 Be sure to set reasonable expectations and standards.
 This may require that you, as a parent, reconsider your expectations of your student.
-Can he reasonably do his schoolwork and hold a part-time job?
-Should he have a car available on campus?
-Is it helpful or not for him to come home many weekends or should he work to get involved on campus?
+Can they reasonably do schoolwork and hold a part-time job?
+Should they have a car available on campus?
+Is it helpful or not to come home many weekends or should they work to get involved on campus?

-Although it may seem contradictory, encourage your student to be involved and engaged in the non-academic activities of his college.
-If your student is on probation, he certainly needs to be spending time studying.
+Although it may seem contradictory, encourage your student to be involved and engaged in the non-academic activities of college.
+If your student is on probation, they certainly need to be spending time studying.
 However, several studies suggest that students who are actively engaged in the life of their campus actually do better academically.
-Ask your student how he spends much of his free time.
+Ask your student how they spend much of their free time.
 Many students who have academic difficulty are not active participants at college, have not made connections, and do not spend time with other motivated students.

-What does your student need to do if he is on probation?
+What does your student need to do if they are on probation?

 The work of coming off of probationary status belongs to your student.
 This may be one of the most difficult steps in the independence process for many students.
-Your student needs to begin by accepting responsibility for her actions.
-She needs to identify and understand the causes of her difficulty and identify what needs to change.
-She needs to create a plan of action.
-She needs to remember that she was admitted to this college for a reason.
-The college believed that she was capable of succeeding.
-She now has to figure out what has gotten in the way of that success.
+Your student needs to begin by accepting responsibility for their actions.
+They need to identify and understand the causes of difficulty and identify what needs to change.
+They need to create a plan of action.
+Your student needs to remember that they were admitted to this college for a reason.
+The college believed that they were capable of succeeding.
+The task now is to figure out what has gotten in the way of that success.
 Understanding the differences between good decisions and poor decisions is a good beginning.

 Students need to do the work of improving their academic standing, but they do not need to do it alone.
 Most colleges have resources in place to help students who want to improve and do well.
 There are some specific things your student should consider:

-- Your student should meet with an academic advisor to consider whether she should retake a class to raise her GPA.
-(One caution here, retaking a class at another institution – for instance, over the summer – may not help the student’s GPA as many colleges will transfer credits, but not grades.)
+- Your student should meet with an academic advisor to consider whether they should retake a class to raise their GPA.
+(One caution here, retaking a class at another institution — for instance, over the summer — may not help the student’s GPA as many colleges will transfer credits, but not grades.)

-- Your student should consider her course load carefully, balancing more difficult with less strenuous courses.
+- Your student should consider their course load carefully, balancing more difficult with less strenuous courses.

 - Your student might consider a lighter load for one semester, perhaps taking 12 credits instead of 15.
-Although this may necessitate taking a summer class at some point, it may allow her the opportunity of concentrating on fewer classes and doing well.
+Although this may necessitate taking a summer class at some point, it may allow your student the opportunity of concentrating on fewer classes and doing well.

-- Your student should consider carefully, and honestly, what habits may have contributed to her current situation and what she can change.
-Should she study more, study differently, study in a different place, take advantage of study groups, or manage her time more efficiently?
-Does she keep a planner with all assignments and deadlines?
-Is she spending sufficient time preparing for classes and tests?
+- Your student should consider carefully, and honestly, what habits may have contributed to their current situation and what they can change.
+Should they study more, study differently, study in a different place, take advantage of study groups, or manage their time more efficiently?
+Do they keep a planner with all assignments and deadlines?
+Are they spending sufficient time preparing for classes and tests?

 - If the college offers any workshops in study skills, writing, or time management, encourage your student to take advantage of these resources.

-- Encourage your student to check in with her advisor and her professors at several times throughout the semester.
+- Encourage your student to check in with their advisor and professors at several times throughout the semester.
 Catching problems early can make a difference.

-- Encourage your student to consider carefully her living situation and outside responsibilities.
-Can she maintain her job?
-Should she consider a different dorm or room if that is possible?
-Should she consider living off campus – or moving back to campus?
-Should she get off campus on the weekends – or stay on campus more often?
+- Encourage your student to consider carefully their living situation and outside responsibilities.
+Can they maintain their job?
+Should they consider a different dorm or room if that is possible?
+Should they consider living off campus — or moving back to campus?
+Should they get off campus on the weekends — or stay on campus more often?

 - If tutoring services are available, your student should take advantage of them — even for courses that seem to be easy.
 Extra support is always helpful.

-- If your student’s school has a pass/fail policy, he should carefully consider that option.
+- If your student’s school has a pass/fail policy, they should carefully consider that option.

-- Finally, your student should think about the successes she has had so far and build on them.
-She should congratulate herself and recognize that she has been successful in some things.
-Analyzing why she was successful and trying to apply her approach to academics may help her feel better about herself and also create a plan of action that she knows she can live with.
+- Finally, your student should think about the successes they have had so far and build on them.
+They should congratulate themselves and recognize that they have been successful in some things.
+Analyzing why they were successful and trying to apply their approach to academics may help your student feel better about themselves and also create a plan of action that they know they can live with.

 Academic probation is an uncomfortable situation, but it can be turned around.
 Students who successfully see this as the warning that it is intended to be will analyze what has created their difficulty and will make the changes necessary to determine a positive outcome.
 Although the hard work belongs to the student, parents can help students to honestly accept responsibility and find ways to make changes.
-Communicating your feelings, and possibly your fears, honestly and calmly with your student will help her know that you will be there to support her as she faces the hard work ahead of her.
+Communicating your feelings, and possibly your fears, honestly and calmly with your student will help them know that you will be there to support them as they face the hard work ahead.